Learn

 What is continuous integration?

-Continuous integration requires developers to integrate their work with the main version of the codebase, known as the trunk, on a regular basis, often multiple times per day.
+Continuous integration is a best practice in Agile and DevOps development methodologies.
+The objective of continuous integration is to prevent integration nightmares late in a project, which can occur when multiple developers work on code independently and wait to merge their work with other developers until they’ve completed work on their own components.
+Continuous integration requires developers to integrate their work with the main version of the codebase, known as the trunk, regularly, often multiple times per day.
 Automated builds and automated tests validate the changes to code, identifying bugs or regression issues.
 By integrating code regularly, CI enables development teams to fix bugs and integration issues earlier in the process, when remediation is easier and less costly.

 Benefits of CI